 In composition and concentration around and within producers, exactly what the e-cigarette vapor consists of varies.
 In 2016, the Royal College of General Practitioners reported that “To date 42 chemicals have been detected in ENDS aerosol – though with the ENDS market being unregulated there is significant variation between devices and brands.”
 There is little evidence on their chemistry.
 Propylene glycol, glycerin, nicotine, flavors, scent transporters, and other substances are commonly found in the e-cigarette vapor.
 Depending on many variables, including the e-liquid quality, puffing intensity, and battery voltage, the yield of chemicals discovered in the e-cigarette vapor varies.
 “A 2017 study found that “Adjusting the wattage of the battery or the inhaled airflow modifies the volume of vapor and chemical density in each puff.”
 Propylene glycol and/or glycerin are contained in a high amount of e-liquid.

 Concentrations of e-liquid nicotine differ.
-According to several reports, the levels of solvents and flavors are not given on the labels of e-liquids.
+According to several reports, the levels of solvents and delicious flavors (mango ice, strawberry cream, strawberry ice, peach mango watermelon, pineapple ice, banana ice, pink lemonade) are not given on the labels of e-liquids.
 Restricted but reliable data suggest that at levels above the National Institute for Occupational Safety and Health safety cap, flavoring agents are.
 In e-cigarette vapors, elevated concentrations of flavoring agents have been found.
 The amount of nicotine shown on the e-liquid labels can be very different from the samples tested.
 Nicotine was contained in some e-liquids marketed as nicotine-free, and some of them were at large amounts.
 E-liquids were purchased for a 2013 study from retailers and via online.
 The liquid nicotine levels measured were between 14.8 and 87.2 mg/mL and the real amount ranged by as much as 50 percent from the reported amount.